TheRealTN/Time-Series-Projects/Time Series - Square Enix/README.md

 ## 📌 Purpose

-To explore and forecast financial time series data, focusing on trends and volatility behavior in the Japanese gaming sector.
+To explore and forecast financial time series data, focusing on trends and volatility behavior in the Japanese gaming sector (specifically Square Enix).

 ## 🖼️ Sample Output